Gitlukas700/Machine-Learning-Final-Project/README.md

     Clicking the button "generate new team" well create a new team through the use of a genetic algorithm.
 Along with a plot of the fitness through each generation.

+Notes:
+    The graph is displayed by saving a plot as a png then giving a command to open it This was a needed work around since just displaying the plot did not work at all.